 Pilgrims often burn some of their clothes or walking shoes at Cape Fisterra, overlooking the Atlantic, almost as a ritual of purification or just as a symbolic end to their long journey.
 Although this practice has attracted many critics in recent times, for its obvious environmental risks.

-The ‘End of the World’ on the mythical and dangerous Costa da Morte (Coast of Death) was also believed to be home to Ara Solis, an ancient altar dedicated to sun worshiping; some say created by the Phoenicians, some say by Celtic tribes.
+The ‘End of the World’ on the mythical and dangerous Costa da Morte (Coast of Death) was also believed to be home to Ara Solis, an ancient altar dedicated to sun-worshiping; some say created by the Phoenicians, some say by Celtic tribes.

 For instance, many large rocks in this region have been attributed ‘special powers’ over the centuries, some are called ‘holy stones’ others ‘rocking stones’ or ‘oscillating stones’.
-The most high profile rock is probably the ‘Pedra de Abalar’ in Muxia.
+The most high-profile rock is probably the ‘Pedra de Abalar’ in Muxia.

-Some of the powers attributed to the stone include being able to determine if someone is guilty or not in the case of serious crimes, but also if the stone rocks or makes a noise without human intervention this should be considered a warning that a shipwreck or other bad event is going to happen in the locality.
+Some of the powers attributed to the stone include being able to determine if someone is guilty or not in the case of serious crimes, but also if the stone rocks or makes noise without human intervention this should be considered a warning that a shipwreck or other bad event is going to happen in the locality.

-Despite being one of the most dangerous stretches of coast for navigation (hence its name), the Costa da Morte is also home to some of the most stunning and pristine beaches; as well as mesmerising sunsets right at the End of the World.
+Despite being one of the most dangerous stretches of the coast for navigation (hence its name), the Costa da Morte is also home to some of the most stunning and pristine beaches; as well as mesmerizing sunsets right at the End of the World.